How Power Electronics Work: Key Components and Applications

 The pervasive application of power electronics across various sectors from residential to industrial, highlights their fundamental importance in facilitating efficient power conversion, control, and management.
 Power electronics are thus a foundational element in ensuring the safe and reliable functioning of electronic devices and power systems, underscoring their indispensability in our interconnected world.

-Rectification - From AC to DC
+Rectification in Power Electronics: Converting AC to DC

-Basic Rectification Processes
+Basic Rectification Processes in Power Electronics

 Rectification is a crucial process in electronics that involves converting alternating current (AC) into direct current (DC).
 This conversion is essential for many electronic devices to function properly, as most devices operate on DC power.
 The process of rectification is typically achieved using a rectifier, which is a component that allows current to flow in only one direction.